dsnopek/godot-docs/classes/class_@globalscope.rst

 :ref:`MIDIMessage<enum_@GlobalScope_MIDIMessage>` **MIDI_MESSAGE_NONE** = ``0``

-Enum value which doesn't correspond to any MIDI message.
-This is used to initialize :ref:`MIDIMessage<enum_@GlobalScope_MIDIMessage>` properties with a generic state.
+Does not correspond to any MIDI message.
+This is the default value of :ref:`InputEventMIDI.message<class_InputEventMIDI_property_message>`.

 .. _class_@GlobalScope_constant_MIDI_MESSAGE_NOTE_OFF: